nestybox/sysbox/README.md

 ## Supported Linux Distros

-With Docker userns-remap
+When using Sysvisor with Docker userns-remap:

 * Ubuntu 18.04 (Bionic)
 * Ubuntu 18.10 (Cosmic)
 * Ubuntu 19.04 (Disco)

-Without Docker userns-remap:
+When using Sysvisor without Docker userns-remap:

 * Ubuntu 19.04 (Disco)